Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Introduction

-One sees that Problem $\h{\rm(SLQ)}$ is stronger than Problem (SLQ) in the sense that each open-loop optimal control $u^*\in\cU[t,T]$ of Problem $\h{\rm(SLQ)}$ is also an open-loop optimal control for Problem (SLQ).
+One sees that Problem $\h{\rm(SLQ)}$ is stronger than Problem (SLQ) in the sense that each open-loop optimal control $u^*\in\cU[t,T]$ of Problem $\h{\rm(SLQ)}$ is also an open-loop optimal control of Problem (SLQ).
 Moreover, one sees that

 Later, we will further show that if $u^*\in\cU[t,T]$ is an open-loop optimal control of Problem (SLQ), it is also open-loop optimal for Problem $\h{\rm(SLQ)}$ (see \autoref{thm:equivalence-SLQ12}).
 Therefore, these two problems are equivalent.